Conan does Israel [with comment by Paul]

 — Conan O'Brien (@ConanOBrien) September 2, 2017

 PAUL ADDS: My wife’s cousin was an attendant on Conan’s flight to Israel.
-She was thrilled to meet, and have her picture taken with, him.
+She was thrilled to meet him and have her picture taken with him.